Beneficial Ownership Reporting Guide

 Taking into account everything we’ve mentioned so far, it doesn’t come as a surprise that many organization owners find the BOI reporting process quite daunting.
 There are many intricacies to consider before filing your report, which is only the first step.
 Once an initial report is filed, the reported information must be updated in case of any changes to your beneficial ownership structure or individual owner’s information.

-Failing to keep your BOI report accurate and updated can result in violating the CTA and corresponding civil or criminal penalties.
+Failing to keep your BOI report accurate and updated is a CTA violation and results in corresponding civil or criminal penalties.
 The good news is that you can minimize this risk.
-If you want to make the BOI reporting process effortless, Harbor Compliance can help.
+Outsource your BOI reporting tasks to Harbor Compliance to make it effortless and risk-free.

 BOI Reporting Service by Harbor Compliance